11 Best Email Marketing Software Options for Small Businesses

 Which email service is right for you?

 In the end, your business needs and how an email service provider fits into those needs is all that matters.
-Whether you are a public relations company or an online marketing company, take your time to select the best option.
+Whether you are a public relations software company or an online marketing company, take your time to select the best option.

 For economical and budget online businesses who value simplicity, MailChimp and AWeber are both prime options.
 Constant Contact is a great service for those who need a little more complexity in their automation.